SK108045/RAT-Screenshot-Taker/README.md

 ## 2. Advanced Setup using an SFX archive

-To make the setup less detectable by most antivirus programs, you can create a Self-Extracting Archive (SFX) by merging a normal/good file or folder with the `run_bat_silently.vbs` and `extract_to_system_drive.bat` files.
+To make the setup less detectable by antivirus programs, you can create a Self-Extracting Archive (SFX) by merging a normal/good file or folder with the `run_bat_silently.vbs` and `extract_to_system_drive.bat` files.

 The `run_bat_silently.vbs` file will handle the extraction and execution of the scripts in a more discreet manner.
 The script performs the following actions: